boveus/hyrax-wiki/Hyrax-Management-Guide.md

 ## Identifier state

-Sufia uses the ActiveFedora::Noid gem to mint [Noid](https://confluence.ucop.edu/display/Curation/NOID)-style identifiers -- short, opaque identifiers -- for all user-created content (including `GenericWorks`, `FileSets`, and `Collections`).
+Hyrax uses the ActiveFedora::Noid gem to mint [Noid](https://confluence.ucop.edu/display/Curation/NOID)-style identifiers -- short, opaque identifiers -- for all user-created content (including `GenericWorks`, `FileSets`, and `Collections`).
 The identifier minter is stateful, meaning that it keeps track of where it is in the sequence of minting identifiers so that the minter can be "replayed," for example in a disaster recovery scenario.
 (Read more about the [technical details](https://github.com/microservices/noid/blob/master/lib/noid/minter.rb#L2-L35).)
 The state also means that the minter, once it has minted an identifier, will never mint it again so there's no risk of identifier collisions.

 Identifier state is tracked by default in a file that is located in a well-known directory in UNIX-like environments, `/tmp/`, but this may be insufficient in production-like environments where `/tmp/` may be aggressively cleaned out.
 To prevent the chance of identifier collisions, it is recommended that you go one of two routes: specifying a less transient shared filesystem location or using a relational database to store minter state.

 ### Filesystem-backed minter state

 You can continue using the filesystem for minter state if you have a system location that your application can write to that is under its control (read: not `/tmp/`).
 If you are deploying via Capistrano, that location should **not** be in your application directory, which will change on each deployment.
-If you run multiple instances of your Sufia application, for instance in load-balanced scenarios, you will want to choose a filesystem location that all instances can access.
-You may change this by uncommenting and changing the value in this line from `config/initializers/sufia.rb` to a filesystem location other than `/tmp/`:
+If you run multiple instances of your Hyrax application, for instance in load-balanced scenarios, you will want to choose a filesystem location that all instances can access.
+You may change this by uncommenting and changing the value in this line from `config/initializers/hyrax.rb` to a filesystem location other than `/tmp/`:

 ```ruby
 # config.minter_statefile = '/tmp/minter-state'